poeli/GOTTCHA2/README.md

 0. All available pre-computed databases for RefSeq-Release81 can be found at [LANL's FTP site](ftp://ftp.lanl.gov/public/genome/GOTTCHA2/RefSeq-Release81/).

-1. Download GOTTCHA2 using git clone and cd to the cloned directory:
+1. Download GOTTCHA2 using git clone, cd to the cloned directory, and make a new directory for the database:

         git clone https://gitlab.com/poeli/GOTTCHA2.git
         cd GOTTCHA2